Stormwater Basics

 Adopting green infrastructure practices at our homes and businesses will help protect water quality, reduce flooding, and safeguard aquatic ecosystems.
 These include disconnecting downspouts, utilizing rain barrels and rain gardens, and incorporating other permeable surface structures.
 Together, we can reduce rain runoff, creating healthier and more resilient communities throughout the French Broad River watershed.

 Ready to learn more?
-Head over to our Take Action page to learn more about simple ways you can reduce rain runoff at your residence or business.
+Please read the monthly series of blog installments and then head over to our Take Action page to learn more about simple ways you can reduce rain runoff at your residence or business.